-We are on hyper-alert with real virtual fear of a lethal virus, but also constant graphics through news and social media of continuing -and escalating- social and political catastrophe.
-So, while the pandemic pushes unrelentingly forward despite some rebellious rebukes of it’s immanent threat, the traditional gym is feeling the brunt of the on-and-off-again closures decided by reality and science.
-The defiance of embattled gym owners will expectedly yield to government mandate (aka, fines), but the intensity of the debate is becoming increasingly more volatile as the information doled by the CDC and federal government to states and businesses have proven inconsistent, contradicting, and, at times, strikingly misleading.
+Human history is in a veritable watershed moment, a violently charged flashpoint in time, gripped with the public health crisis of a global pandemic, the likes of which we have not confronted in several generations.
+And while the pandemic pushes unrelentingly forward despite rebellious rebukes of it’s immanent threat, the traditional gym is feeling the brunt of the on-and-off-again closures dictated by reality and science.
+The defiance of embattled gym owners will invariably yield to government mandate (aka, fines), but the intensity of the debate is becoming increasingly more volatile as the information doled out by the federal government- the CDC notwithstanding- to states and businesses have proven inconsistent, contradicting, and, at times, strikingly misleading.

-(Reader’s Note: This recommendation is certainly not without precedent; functional and free-form fitness modalities have been slyly filling in the gaps machine-based corporated gyms have created.
+(Reader’s Note: This recommendation is certainly not without precedent; functional and free-form fitness modalities have been quietly filling in the gaps machine-based corporated gyms have created.
 Movement clubs and fitness cultures like Barstarrz, Parkour, and Movnat have gained viral traction in the rapidly shifting landscape of voyeurized Youtube and Instagram fitness and even more in an ongoing and evolving public discourse regarding the physiology and aesthetic of strength and beauty.
 Gyms are built on the implicit synthesis of isolation lifts and aerobic machines utilizing compartmentalized stations stacked in rows, lined wall to mirrored wall.
 However, these recent functional insurgents have garnered attention just as much for their minimalism as their demonstratively raw athletic physical profile.
-These “movements” have made strides in the last decade as the short-comings and fault lines created by our unwitting consumer gym dependency and the inherent limits its business model promulgates have become glaringly clear to woke, and seriously swole consumers.)
+These outside-the-gym “movements” have made strides in the last decade as the short-comings- fault lines- of our unconscious consumer gym dependency and the inherent limits its business model promulgates have become glaringly clear to woke, and seriously swole consumers.)